Live Well Omaha Kids

 The Steering Committee also created a Logic Model to show how the coalition aims to make community-level change.

 In 2018, LWOK conducted agency leader and resident focus groups in 68111 and 68107 to better understand families’ experiences with kids’ eating, play, and use of community resources.
-The results are collected and analyzed in a full report and short summary.
+The results are collected and analyzed in a full report and a short summary in English and Spanish.
 Moving forward, LWOK partners will work with residents to make needed policy, systems, and environmental changes to positively impact children’s health.
+View our 2018 mid-year wins here.

 If you’d like to learn more about the Steering Committee and work groups, please contact Live Well Omaha Kids at email@example.com.